The Skiers' Guide to Crested Butte Mountain Resort

 Crested Butte is the holy grail of North American expert skiing.
 Located deep in the Elk Mountains, it is more remote than many of the popular Colorado Mountains, but visitors love its laid back and quiet atmosphere.
 If you’re looking for a glitzy resort, it is probably better to visit somewhere like Aspen or Vail.
 But if you’re looking to shred hard and get back to the feeling of the resort you grew up skiing, Crested Butte provides the vibes.
 The historic town of Crested Butte is not to be missed either, with true saloons, amazing food, and art galleries at every turn.

-Skiing at Crested Butte
+The Skiing in Crested Butte Mountain Resort

 Expert skiers need to look no further than Crested Butte to get their fix - and often don’t.
 It is a crown jewel of expert skiing, not only in North America, but the world.
 With 74 advanced and expert runs (compared to 30 intermediate and 17 beginner runs), and a thousand different line options within those, it’s impossible to get bored of the terrain at Crested Butte.
 It boasts the steepest inbound run, named Rambo.
 It’s ungroomed, with tree stumps and rocks littered everywhere.
 Few would call it fun; in fact, for most, it’s a run that you do simply to say that you did it.